 Bangladesh has also been a test case of democracy.
-After the tumultuous first years Bangladesh has been ruled by the Army, directly and indirectly for the rest of the first two decades.
+After the tumultuous first years Bangladesh had been ruled by the Army, directly and indirectly for the rest of the first two decades.
 Only in 1990 the army could be sent back to the barracks.
-The army returned for another two years of backseat driving in 2007-2008.
-Since 1990, however, the country also has seen changes of government after democratic elections.
+Since 1990 the country also has seen changes of government after democratic elections.
 The policy of confrontation and mutual blockings might be irritating, indeed.
 But among the Islamic countries, Bangladesh is counted as one of the most democratic ones.
 Before the present ruling party came to power, fundamentalist Islamic parties had been part of the coalition.
 Although Islam has been declared to be the state religion, Bangladesh officially is still a "People's Republic", but not an Islamic state.

-The country suffers from personal bickerings of the leading actors., i.e. Prime Minister Sheikh Hasina Wijad, the daughter of the "Father of the National" Sheikh Mujibur Rahman, killed with most of her family in a military coup in 1975, and former Prime Minister Begum Khurshida Zia, the widow of former President General Zia ur Rahman, a hero of the War of Independence, killed in another (failed) coup in 1981.
+The country suffers from personal bickering of the leading actors., i.e. Prime Minister Sheikh Hasina Wijad, the daughter of the "Father of the National" Sheikh Mujibur Rahman, killed with most of her family in a military coup in 1975, and former Prime Minister Begum Khurshida Zia, the widow of former President General Zia ur Rahman, a hero of the War of Independence, killed in another (failed) coup in 1981.
 The question whether the latter had been involved in killing the former adds to the animosities.
-For the last two decades the country suffers from a policy of political blockages.
+For the last two decades the country suffers from a